 - If you're reading with someone, engage them.
 Eye contact is important.

 - If you get lost, relax and stay in character until you find where you're supposed to be in the script.

 - If you're performing a musical number, hand your music to the accompanist.
 He or she will ask about your tempo.
 Quietly sing a line to show how slow or fast you'll go.

 - Stay in character while you perform or sing.
 Have Fun!
 Enjoy it!
 Don't be afraid to move around.

 If the director and/or anyone else takes notes, don't worry about it.
 You have no way to know what they are discussing.
-Thank the director (and accompanist if necessary).
+Thank the director (and accompanist if appropriate).
 Breathe!
-The hard part is over!
-Break a leg!
+The hard part is over.
+Now go break a leg!